 Where can we find hope in the uncertain times as we face an unknown horizon?
 As I have strived to comprehend what is going on around me, God has encouraged me with some perspectives that have made the horizon a little less scary.
 The ‘red sky’ clues direct us to 6 truths in which we can find hope and courage in our faith.

 I know this sounds cliche, but honestly, it is the one truth that has gotten me through so many trials.
 We can’t see what the future holds or what the repercussions of what has happened to us will mean.
 But regardless, God is not up there wringing His hands and shaking His head.
 He already knows the outcome.
 And He knows how it plays out and impacts all of history.
 We can have hope in the uncertain times before us because of this truth.

 It says in Daniel 2 that it is God who removes and sets up kings:

 “He changes times and seasons;

 he gives wisdom to the wise

 Second, kings and rulers come and go.

-There are bad ones and good ones.
-Men and women in leadership who love God and those who don’t.
-I’ve been reminded of the kings who ruled Israel.
+There are bad rulers and good rulers.
+Some men and women in leadership love God, and some don’t.
+A great example of this is the kings who ruled Israel.
 They were a mix of good and bad- some were downright evil.
 But God was over it all.
 They all had a purpose in His plan.
-Some He used to bring on judgment and others he used to usher in times of peace.
+Some of them God used to bring on judgment, and others He used to usher in times of peace.